-New students enrolled in preclinical sciences courses are required to live in housing approved by the university for one semester.
-The housing provider will collect and maintain a \$1,000 USD housing damage deposit to cover damages to AUA-approved housing and unpaid utilities charges and, provided there are no damages to the housing or unpaid utility charges, refund it in full at the end of the student's lease.
+New students enrolled in preclinical sciences courses are required to live in AIUA housing for one semester.
+The housing provider will collect and maintain a \$1,000 USD housing damage deposit to cover damages to AUA-housing, missing inventory and unpaid utilities charges.
+Provided there are no damages to the housing, missing inventory or unpaid utility charges, this deposit will be refunded in full at the end of the student's lease.